skovsboll/suburb/README.md

   -l, --list       List the files that can be build in this directory, its
                    parent or child directories.
   -t, --show-tree  Show a visual graph of the dependency tree.
-  -w, --watch      Watch file and dependencies (including transitive) for
-                   changes and rebuild as needed.

 Examples:
   Build and watch website